erl_nif

 and upgrade.

-Return the pointer to the private data that was set by load
+Return the pointer to the private data that was set by load,

-reload
+reload or upgrade.

-Was previously named enif_get_data
+Was previously named enif_get_data.

-Change the size of a binary bin
+Change the size of a binary bin.
+The source binary

 may be read-only, in which case it will be left untouched and

-a mutable copy is allocated and assigned to *bin
+a mutable copy is allocated and assigned to *bin.

 Release a binary obtained

-from enif_alloc_binary
+from enif_alloc_binary.

-Release a resource objects obtained from enif_alloc_resource
+Release a resource objects obtained from enif_alloc_resource.

 The object may still be alive if it is referred to by Erlang terms.
 Each call to

-can only be released by the garbage collector.
+References made by enif_make_resource can only be released by the garbage collector.

 Same as erl_drv_rwlock_create().